 Knowing stuff is easy.
 The hook, as we’ve found through our blunderings in the world, is that only part of the things we know are true — and chafing the wheat, so to speak, can prove problematic.
 It mostly comes down to the fact that each of us harbors innate biases about the way things are in the world, be them a product of our biology, our upbringing, or simply of our limited perception of the universe.
 Thankfully, we’ve also come up with a set of principles to help overcome these biases and learn the truth about the world, one small step at a time.
 Because our fancy mental toolkits need a cool name, we’ve labeled that set of principles ‘the scientific method.’

 But it’s not only for scientists.
-The method is a more organized version of the same deduction processes we use in everyday problem-solving, and can help you in your day to day life.
-It’s really good at getting to the root of things and eliminating add-on (but irrelevant) factors by repeated tests and tweaks to the object of your interest.
-So that being said, let’s take a look at how it’s done.
+The method is a more organized version of the same deduction processes we use in everyday problem-solving and can help you in your day-to-day life.
+It’s great for getting to the root of things and eliminating add-on (but irrelevant) factors through repeated tests and tweaks to the object of your interest.
+That being said, let’s look at how it’s done.

 Steps to the scientific method

 The scientific method is not a set of fixed steps that must be followed in a rigid order, but it is a flexible framework that allows scientists to adapt their methods to the question they are trying to answer.
 A commonly used step-by-step framework for the scientific method might look something like this:

 Communicate your findings